Articles: Snath Selection

 Each snath includes a shaft, two handles, a stem and the ring clamp that holds the blade in place.
 Our snaths are custom made to fit the individual mower based on height, leg length, cubit and blade choice.

 We supply two types of snaths – a bent model and a straight model.
 The bent snath turns up at a slight angle near the blade end.
 It looks a bit like a hockey stick.
 (See drawing below.)

-Generally, we supply a bent snath with our grass and ditch blades.
-We will supply a straight snath if requested.
-Not all of our grass or ditch blades work well with a straight snath.
-We will advise you if there is a conflict between the blade and snath you have chosen
+We supply a bent snath with all our blades or, if you prefer, a straight snath.
+We will advise you if there is a conflict between the blade and snath you have chosen.

 View our Library of Articles